Are you a sales manager with Big Data? Here are three Predictive Analytics examples for B2B

 Example Number Two: using an apriori algorithm to develop a cross-selling strategy

-Since the most popular ERP systems (SAP, Oracle, MS Dynamics, etc.) use transactional databases, Apriori algorithms can offer valuable buying insights with low effort.
+Since the most popular ERP systems (SAP, Oracle, MS Dynamics, among others) use transactional databases, Apriori algorithms can offer valuable buying insights with low effort.

 Like the clustering example above, an Apriori algorithm can spot associations and learn rules among customers.
 Marketers know Apriori well for its useful application in market basket analysis in B2C (business-to-consumer).

-For example, if several customers bought products A and B together, the algorithm will cluster them into a set.
-Sales managers can then compare these assortments to predictively spot new business opportunities and increase cross-selling.
+For example, if several customers bought products A and B together, the algorithm will cluster them into a set or basket.
+Sales managers can then compare these assortments to spot new business opportunities and increase cross-selling predictively.

-Moreover, these sets or clusters can be used to detect pricing inconsistencies amongst customers.
+Moreover, sales leaders can use these sets or clusters to detect pricing inconsistencies amongst customers.
 For example, such an ERP data mining technique can find customers consistently paying prices below a given average and spot them in advance.

 Use Case: Predictive Analytics reduced customer churn while increasing sales team satisfaction and engagement.